-- Denies or limits a requested service based on type or level of service, meeting medical necessity, appropriateness, setting, or effectiveness; - Reduces, suspends, or terminates a previously authorized service; - Denies partial or full payment of a service; - Fails to make an authorization decision or to provide services in a timely manner; - Fails to resolve a grievance or appeal in a timely manner; - Does not allow members living in a rural area with only one MCO to obtain services outside the network; or - Denies a member's request to dispute a financial liability, including cost sharing, copayments, coinsurance, and other member financial liabilities.
+- Denies or limits a requested service based on type or level of service, meeting medical necessity, appropriateness, setting, or effectiveness - Reduces, suspends, or terminates a previously authorized service - Denies partial or full payment of a service (a denial, in whole or in part, of a payment for a service because the claim is not "clean" is not an adverse benefit determination) - Fails to make an authorization decision or to provide services in a timely manner - Fails to resolve a grievance or appeal in a timely manner - Does not allow members living in a rural area with only one MCO to obtain services outside the network - Denies a member's request to dispute a financial liability, including cost sharing, copayments, coinsurance, and other member financial liabilities

 Once an MCO makes an adverse benefit determination, you will be notified in writing at least 10 days before the adverse benefit determination goes into effect.
-You will be given the right to file an appeal and can request a free copy of all of the information the MCO used when making their determination.
+You will be given the right to file an appeal and can request a free copy of all of the information the MCO used when making its determination.